ksvendetta/CopperMapConnect/replit.md

   - Smart recalculation when circuits are deleted
   - Ribbon-aware position display (e.g., "R2: 9-12")
   - Pass/fail validation for complete fiber allocation
+- **Integrated Cable and Circuit Creation**:
+  - Circuits can now be entered during cable creation (multi-line textarea)
+  - Backend creates cable and associated circuits in one transaction
+  - Auto-validates that circuits don't exceed cable fiber capacity
+  - Only available when creating new cables (not editing existing ones)
+- **Simplified Cable Configuration**:
+  - Ribbon size always defaults to 12 (removed from UI input)
+  - Cable type restricted to "Feed" and "Distribution" only
+  - Improved error messages showing specific validation errors from backend